gloomyTofu/old-portfolio-site/_posts/work/2018-03-01-gawkbox-styleguide.md

 DESIGN SYSTEM:

 Next steps would be to consolidate all three UI component libraries into a single GawkBox Design System.
 At the moment, whenever I create a new component, I have to remember to update the README.md file for that specific library or no one will know of it.
-[Storybook](https://github.com/storybookjs/storybook) looks to be a good solution as it allows for UI component documentation, GUI catagorization, testing, and it supports React Native, React, and Vue.
+[Storybook](https://github.com/storybookjs/storybook) looks to be a good solution as it allows for UI component documentation, GUI categorization, testing, and it supports React Native, React, and Vue.